 5. Use UAV/Drone mapping software to create an accurate Orthomosaic, DSM or DEM from field data collected.

 6. Work successfully with teammates to design and carry out a UAV/Drone mapping project and present findings in a peer-reviewed format.

 · By the end of the course you will be able to collect, compile, organize, transform, analyze, and make intelligent geospatial decisions from analyzing raster, vector, and attribute data.

-· By the end of the course you will have worked cooperatively with a small group of peers to design and present a raster GIS research project to the public.
+· By the end of the course you will have worked cooperatively with a small group of peers to design and present a UAV/Drone Mapping research project to the public.

 · By the end of the course you will learn to summarize scientific concepts using a scientific/technical writing style.

 1. Introduction to UAV/Drone use: Licensing, legal issues, etc.

 2. Introduction to UAV/Drone operation: Operating and flying a UAV/Drone

 3. Introduction to UAV/Drone mapping concepts: Flight planning, photogrammetry, data collection